 7. PREPARE MEALS TOGETHER.
 Instead of purchasing processed, packaged foods or traveling to a restaurant, prepare meals at home that everyone can enjoy.
 This not only conserves energy and reduces the family’s carbon footprint, but it also healthier, saves money and is a meaningful way to connect as a family.
 Read more about this cherished ritual in my post The Family Dinner.

-8. GO VEGGIE (At least for a day).
+8. GO VEG FOR A DAY.
 Going meat-free one day a week is a great way for families to save money and to teach children to take care of their health and the planet.
 According to a recent report more than half of the world’s greenhouse gas emissions come from the factory farmed meat industry.
 Statistically one of the most highly-effective environmental changes you can personally make is cutting out meat one day a week!
 Meatless Mondays is a wonderful source of information and recipes to start each week with healthy, environmentally friendly meat-free alternatives.
-I also have several vegetarian recipes on this site.
+There are also several vegetarian recipes on this site.

 9. TAKE A FIELD TRIP.
 Children are innately visual and often learn by seeing what something is all about.
 A working farm or a recycling center can teach important lessons about sustainability and conservation.
 Farms that rescue, rehabilitate and give sanctuary to abused animals is also wonderful because when children interact with the animals, they can learn about compassion and reverence for all life.
 Cleaning up litter in your neighborhood is another impactful way to show children how trash and not recycling certain items can pollute the environment.
 An everyday trip to the grocery store also provides many opportunities to learn.